hearsay316/citeproc-js-docs/csl-m/index.rst

 Attribute: ``reverse-order``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By convention, organizational names are rendered in "big endian"
+By convention, institutional names are rendered in "big endian"
-order, from the smallest to the largest organizational unit.
+order, from the smallest to the largest institutional unit.
 To
 provide for cases such as example 2 in the list of samples, a
 ``reverse-order`` attribute can be applied on ``cs:institution``: